nansa93/HR-Employee-Distribution-Report/README.md

 ## Summary of Findings

- - There is a higher distribution of male employees.
+ - There more number of male employees.

  -The races with the greatest number is white, while American Indian and Native Hawaiian are the least prevalent.